omnitool-ai/omnitool/README.md

 * Easily integrate with local AI infrastructure, including servers on your local network or even large language models running on your machine.

 ## Extensible Architecture
-* A robust extensions mechanism allows for vertical integrations with specific AI providers, specialized focus on certain media types like image flipbooks, or additional workflow support such as integrated image editing (via minipaint) or audio editing (via wavacity).
+* A robust extensions mechanism allows for vertical integrations with specific AI providers, specialized focus on certain media types like image flipbooks, or additional recipe support such as integrated image editing (via minipaint) or audio editing (via wavacity).

-## Enterprise Readiness
-* For our enterprise customers, extensions can deliver granular control over aspects like billing, copyright, usage limits, privacy, as well as NSFW detection and monitoring.
-For more information, please contact us to discuss how we can best serve your specific needs.

 ## Open Source Commitment
 * Omnitool.ai is fully committed to the ethos of open-source development.
 You have complete access to the source code for educational, research, and further development purposes.